hirezadehghani/basic-telegram-bot/README.md

 # basic-telegram-bot
-My exercise and some handy with telegram bots API
+Some handy exercise with telegram bots API